infcoop/code-assignment/packages/db/README.md

 ## Development

-Change the prisma model, then use `pnpm push` to create the migration file.
+Change the prisma model, then use `pnpm migrate` to create the migration file.